eProsima/vulcanexus/docs/rst/tutorials/micro/custom_types/custom_types.rst

 This tutorial aims at providing step-by-step guidance for those users interested in adding custom message definition to the micro-ROS build.
 Those instructions can be used to extend the type definition for topics, services and actions provided by ROS 2 and micro-ROS.

+Further information can be found in :ref:`Implementing custom interfaces <SinglePkgInterface>`.

 .. note::

     This tutorial starts from a previously created micro-ROS environment.
 Check the first steps of `Getting started micro-ROS <https://docs.vulcanexus.org/en/latest/rst/tutorials/micro/getting_started/getting_started.html>`_ for instructions on how to create a micro-ROS environment for embedded platforms.